Lazy Days, Falling Asleep, Stuck in School, Dreaming

 “We can go and get coffee and then go to the pool.”

-She and I together.
-It’s something that makes sense.
-Simple.
+She smiles and I smile too.
+It makes sense, her and me and together.
 Like watching a car crash on an LA highway or a fistfight on the street after school.
-Or eating M&Ms after getting high at midnight in the basement.
+Or eating candy while watching old movies at midnight in the basement.

 Why I Go to School